Bjarne Solberg

 Bjarne Solberg (6 May 1877 – 16 January 1928) was a Norwegian physician and politician for the Conservative Party.

 Solberg was born in Kristiania.
 He finished his secondary education in 1895, and graduated as cand.med. in 1903.
-He was hired as municipal physician in Heddal and Notodden in 1907, and was town physician in Notodden from 1918 to 1926.
-He was a member of Notodden city council from 1922 to 1925, and was a representative to the Norwegian Parliament from the Market towns of Telemark and Aust-Agder counties during the term 1925-1927.
+He was hired as municipal physician in Heddal Municipality and Notodden Municipality in 1907, and was town physician in Notodden from 1918 to 1926.
+He was a member of the municipal council of Notodden Municipality from 1922 to 1925, and was a representative to the Norwegian Parliament from the Market towns of Telemark and Aust-Agder counties during the term 1925-1927.
 In 1926, upon the death of representative Peter Johan Støren, Solberg became a full representative.